microsoft/tsiclient/docs/UX.md

 ### Line Chart

-The **line chart** is used for rendering groups of time series.
+The **Line Chart** is used for rendering groups of time series.
 A line chart can be created in the following way:

 ```JavaScript
 var tsiClient = new TsiClient();